-Remarkably Brian also found time to publish 2 fiction Novels that were as instant success and he continues to receive many prestigious awards, including the 2010 Ireland Meteor Lifetime Achievement Award for Music, and an even rarer Honorary Doctorate Degree of Letters by the University of Ulster, for his contribution to the Arts.
-When asked what else is left for "Dr Kennedy" to achieve he simply answers playfully, " Ah sure I'm only getting started!"
+He is a natural TV & Radio host as well as lead performer on diverse international stages.
+From his role in Riverdance-on-Broadway in New York (nine months/over 300 performances) to Eurovision 2006 in Athens, Brian also found time to write and publish two fiction novels that were an instant success and he continues to receive many prestigious awards, including the 2010 Ireland Meteor Lifetime Achievement Award for Music, and an even rarer Honorary Doctorate Degree of Letters by the University of Ulster for his contribution to literature and Arts.

 2016 found Brian busy in the studio recording a 32-track double CD 'The Essential Collection' comprising all brand-new recordings from the past and present including a duet with Boy George.
 Brian maintains that “music is the language of emotion,” and after all his years gigging and recording with Van Morrison, he prizes the live gig above all else.
 “Van always said you’re only as good as your last gig.”

 In 2016, Brian began a challenging journey with cancer and he cites singing and performing as the motivation for staying positive.
 “The gigs make everything worthwhile, the fans' support means the world to me” he said.
 “If anything, the diagnosis and treatment has given me greater focus and determination to get through it all.
 Music is the ultimate healer and my voice has never let me down.”